Table of Contents

 3. Custom router bit profile traced from a cross section of the original architrave.

-Otherwise, the nearest profile I can find is the Carbitool TFM32 B 1/2, which appears to have been used on architraves in newer parts of the building, such as the main entrance hall and bathroom areas.
+Otherwise, the nearest profile I can find is the Carbitool TFM32 B 1/2.
 It is 6.3mm shorter in profile length (the B dimension below) and the transition from the concave to convex radii of the ogee section is straighter.
 It currently costs about AU$120.

 The question of insulation comes up often.
 For the old schoolhouse summer is not a problem as it requires very little to no cooling.
 Heat retention during cold months is the aim.